syncfusion-content/wpf-docs/wpf/SfSmithChart/Getting-Started.md

 {% endhighlight  %}

-Now you have prepared a Chart demonstrating the studies related to Gold demands in World market.
+Now you have prepared a SmithChart demonstrating the studies related to Transmission Line of Impedance.

-The following code example gives you the complete code for creating a chart.
+The following code example gives you the complete code for creating a smith chart.

 {% highlight c# %}